pagopa/azure-pipeline-templates/templates/helm-microservice-chart-setup/README.md

-# Node Job Setup template
+# Hekm microservice-chart setup

-Ideally all the steps needed at the beginning of a new job when working on a Node.js.
-The templates does the following:
+Ideally all the steps needed before deploy a helm microservice-chart

-1. checkout code
-1. setup Node.js
+1. update `.version` and `.appVersion` in `helm/Chart.yaml` file using `DEPLOY_VERSION` parameter.
+1. add helm repo microservice-chart
-1. install dependencies
+1. build helm

+The first step is useful for pipeline that runs from a branch without a new release.
+When a pipeline create a new release or runs from a release tag the values `.version` and `.appVersion` already contains `DEPLOY_VERSION` value.

 ## Usage